This blood test shows if you have antibodies against platelets in your blood. Platelets are a part of the blood that help the blood clot.

 Normal value ranges may vary slightly among different laboratories.
-Talk to your doctor about the meaning of your specific test results.
+Some labs use different measurements or test different samples.
+Talk to your health care provider about the meaning of your specific test results.

-Veins and arteries vary in size so it may be harder to take a blood sample from one person than another.
+Veins and arteries vary in size, so it may be harder to take a blood sample from one person than another.

 Other slight risks from having blood drawn may include:

-Updated by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital.
-Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Updated by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.